Testing Monotonicity in a Finite Population

 \paragraph{\textbf{Intuition for tests.}} Observe that in \Cref{ex:2 units}, the support of $Y$ was $\{(0,1), (1,0)\}$ when there was 1 always-taker and 1 never-taker, but was $\{(0,0),(1,1)\}$ when there was 1 complier and 1 defier.
 This illustrates that the support of $Y$ may be different when monotonicity holds versus when it is violated.
 This general idea is the basis of the construction of tests for monotonicity in the proof to \Cref{prop:haspower}.
 We show that when $n \geq 4$, there always exists an alternative $\theta_1$ such that the support of $Y$ under $\theta_1$ does not contain the support of $Y$ under $\theta_0$ for any $\theta_0$ satisfying the null: i.e. $S^Y_{\theta_1} \not\supseteq S^Y_{\theta_0}$ for any $\theta_0 \in \Theta_0$, where $S^Y_\theta$ is the support of $Y$ under $\theta$.\footnote{Note that this is not the case in \Cref{ex:2 units}, because the support of $Y$ when there are two always-takers is $(1,1) \subseteq S^Y_{\theta_1} = \{(0,0),(1,1)\}$.
-There are thus no non-trivial tests of monotonicity with $n_1 = n_0 = 1$.} It follows that a test that rejects if and only if $Y \in S^Y_{\theta}$ has power of 1 to reject $\theta_1$, but only has size $\alpha_0 = \sup_{\theta \in \Theta_0} E_\theta[ 1\{ Y \in S^Y_{\theta_1} \} ] < 1$.
+There are thus no non-trivial tests of monotonicity with $n_T = n_U = 1$.} It follows that a test that rejects if and only if $Y \in S^Y_{\theta_1}$ has power of 1 to reject $\theta_1$, but only has size $\alpha_0 = \sup_{\theta_0 \in \Theta_0} E_{\theta_0}[ 1\{ Y \in S^Y_{\theta_1} \} ] < 1$.